wwarthen/Test/ReadMe2.md

   * Multiple OS support including CP/M 2.2, ZSDOS, CP/M 3, ZPM3
   * Built-in VT-100 terminal emulation support

 RomWBW is distributed as both source code and pre-built ROM and disk images.
-Much of the provided software can be launched directly from the ROM firmware itself:
+Some of the provided software can be launched directly from the ROM firmware itself:

   * System monitor
   * Operating systems (CP/M 2.2, ZSDOS)
   * ROM BASIC (Nascom BASIC and Tasty BASIC)
-  * CamelForth
+  * ROM Forth

 A dynamic disk drive letter assignment mechanism allows mapping operating system drive letters to any available disk media.
 Additionally, mass media devices (IDE Disk, CF Card, SD Card) support the use of multiple slices (up to 256 per device).
 Each slice contains a complete CP/M filesystem and can be mapped independently to any drive letter.
 This overcomes the inherent size limitations in legacy OSes providing up to 2GB of accessible storage on a single device.